SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Software description

 \subsection{Software architecture}

-The core architecture of SPARS, depicted in Figure~\ref{fig:SPARSArchitecture}, consists of an event-driven HPC simulator coupled with an external scheduler.
-The simulator is organized into four main components: the Jobs Manager, which maintains the job queue and dispatches jobs; Platform Control, which applies state transitions to the simulated machines (e.g., powering nodes on or off, changing operating states); the Metrics Collector, which records runtime statistics; and the Simulated Machines model.
+The core architecture of SPARS, depicted in \hyperref[fig:SPARSArchitecture]{Fig.~\ref{fig:SPARSArchitecture}}, consists of an event-driven HPC simulator coupled with an external scheduler.
+The simulator is organized into four main components: the Jobs Manager, which maintains the job queue and dispatches jobs; the Platform Control, which applies state transitions to the simulated machines (e.g., powering nodes on or off, changing operating states); the Metrics Collector, which records runtime statistics; and the Simulated Machines model.
 The scheduler observes the current job queue and machine states exported by the simulator and replies with scheduling decisions encoded as events (e.g., job start, cancellation, or node-state changes).
-SPARS provides several built-in scheduler implementations, including \ac{fcfs}, EASY Backfilling, and custom policies, and also allows users to plug in their own schedulers.
+SPARS provides several built-in scheduler implementations, including FCFS, EASY Backfilling, and allows users to plug in their own schedulers.
+The components highlighted with dashed borders in \hyperref[fig:SPARSArchitecture]{Fig.~\ref{fig:SPARSArchitecture}} are optional and implement the RL extension of SPARS.

-The components highlighted with dashed borders in Figure~\ref{fig:SPARSArchitecture} are optional and implement the RL extension of SPARS.
-When enabled, the simulator periodically sends metrics to the GYM module, which performs feature extraction, reward calculation, and RL training.
-An RL Model interacts with a Memory that stores features, actions, and rewards, and outputs high-level actions.
-The Action Translator converts these actions into simulator events, such as switching machines on or off or modifying their operating state, which are then injected into the simulation.
-If the RL and GYM components are disabled, SPARS reduces to a conventional HPC simulator plus scheduler, and the simulator-scheduler loop can be executed without any RL functionality.